highlyunavailable/SEInventorySorter/README.md

 There are a few special cases that are also worth mentioning for specific block types.
 To override these behaviors, add a Special tag or use one of the Locked keywords in the name: `Lock` (or something longer, like `Locked` works too), `Seat`, `Control Station`, `Hidden`, `!manual` are all things that that will make the sorter ignore a block.

-* Ice is added to or removed from O2/H2 generators to maintain around 70-80% fullness, but bottles will always be moved from any tanks to a Bottles container if one exists.
+* Ice is added to or removed from O2/H2 generators to maintain around 70-80% fullness, but bottles will always be moved from generators to a Bottles container if one exists.
 * Bottles will always be moved from any tanks to a Bottles container if one exists.
 * Refinery inputs are left alone, but outputs are fully emptied if they exceed 20% fullness.
 * If an assembler is in disassemble mode, its input will be emptied, but if it's in assemble mode its output will be emptied.
 The opposite inventory will always be left alone.